-A new strain of novel coronavirus which causes a severe respiratory disease ("COVID-19") was identified in 2019, and subsequently declared a pandemic by the World Health Organization, affecting the populations of the United States as well as many foreign countries.
-In response, we have transitioned our workforce to work from home.
+A new strain of novel coronavirus which causes a severe respiratory disease ("COVID-19") was identified in 2019, and subsequently declared a pandemic by the World Health Organization, affecting the populations of the United States as well as the rest of the world.
+In response to the pandemic, we transitioned our workforce to work from home in March 2020.
+In July 2020, we opened our offices for limited access to employees integrating all recommendations for workplace safety, including appropriate protocols to ensure social-distancing.
+The health of our employees remains a top priority and we are continuing to monitor the impact of COVID-19 and government regulations.

 To date, the third parties that perform our manufacturing, assembly, packaging and testing of our products have generally remained operational.
 The extent of the impact of the COVID-19 pandemic on the timing of the FDA's review of the FUROSCIX NDA and our operational and financial performance will depend on future developments, including the duration, severity and spread of the pandemic, related restrictions on travel and transportation and other actions that may be taken by governmental authorities, the impact to the business of our suppliers or customers, and other items identified under "Risk Factors" below, all of which are uncertain and cannot be predicted.
 An extended period of global supply chain and economic disruption could materially affect our business, results of operations, access to sources of liquidity and financial condition.